mawright/nd-rotary-encodings/README.md

 <img src="images/memory_forward.png" width="500"/> <img src="images/walltime_forward.png" width="500"/>

-On the forward pass, our implementation achieves significantly better memory scaling than the reference implementation, bringing the memory scaling from an apparent high-degree polynomial scaling increase to a linear increase above the no-RoPE layer in training mode.
+On the forward pass, our implementation achieves significantly better memory scaling than the reference implementation, bringing the memory scaling from an apparent high-degree polynomial scaling increase to a constant multiplicative increase above the no-RoPE layer in training mode.
 In inference mode, additional optimizations such as in-place rotation of the embeddings allow us to bring the marginal memory cost to virtually no marginal increase.
 Importantly, our implementation allows token counts beyond a few thousand (e.g., 64x64) to be processed by a RoPE-enabled ViT layer or similar.